sparkbox/full-stack-beginners-guide/.github/CONTRIBUTING.md

 Prefix your commit with the commit category: `feat:`, `docs:`, `fix:`, or `chore` Use the present tense 'adds' or 'updates'
 Consider starting the commit message with an applicable emoji:

+  ✨ `:sparkles:` when improving structure/format

   🎨 `:art:` when adding or updating styles

+  📚 `:books:` when adding or updating content

   ⚡️ `:zap:` when adding or updating markup